dinoperovic/django-salesman/docs/advanced/sending_notifications.rst

 #####################

-Most of the time you'll want to notify customers via email when an order has been made or it's status has changed.
-For that scenario Salesman provides a :attr:`salesman.orders.signals.status_changed` signal that you can use.
+Most of the time you'll want to notify customers via email when an order has been made or its status has changed.
+For that scenario, Salesman provides a :attr:`salesman.orders.signals.status_changed` signal that you can use.
 Eg:

 .. note::

-    For this example we assume your custom app is named ``shop``.
+    For this example, we assume your custom app is named ``shop``.

 .. code:: python